riccardo-degasperi/al-folio/_pages/about.md

 Hi there!
 This website is under construction.
 You might want to check back later.
 For the moment you can visit [my Warwick website](https://warwick.ac.uk/fac/soc/economics/staff/rdegasperi/){:target="\_blank"}.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/){:target="\_blank"} and [Academicons](https://jpswalsh.github.io/academicons/){:target="\_blank"}, like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.